-The vast majority, 87% (59 respondents) of the respondents picked the local universities as the first choice of location to further their studies and Shah Alam was the most important choices for a place of study.
-Obviously, the selection of Shah Alam was attributed to the closeness of the location to the place of the work of the potential students.
+The vast majority, 87% (59 respondents) of the respondents picked the local universities as the first choice of location to further their studies, and Shah Alam was the most critical choices for a place of study.
+The selection of Shah Alam city area was attributed to the closeness location to the place of the work of the potential students.
 This is evident since USM, Penang is the furthest from Klang Valley received the least votes.
-Therefore, the most of the respondents chose UiTM as their preferred institution.
-This can be seen in Figure 4 that approximately 40 respondents (60%) chose UiTM while other respondents chose UTM, UIAM, and USM.
+Therefore, most of the respondents chose UiTM as their preferred institution.
+Figure 4 shows that approximately 40 respondents (60%) chose UiTM while other respondents chose UTM, UIAM, and USM.